Updated: March 3, 2023 - 6 min read

 The tech debt metaphor is essentially shorthand for “release now, fix later.”

 To the uninitiated, this looks like a terrible idea.
 Why on Earth would you ever want to compromise software quality for a speedier release?!
 Doesn’t that sound like a recipe for disaster?
-But it’s actually a strategic decisions, made when time is of the essence.
+But it’s a strategic decision when time is of the essence.
 It doesn’t mean ‘always ship bad code in the interest of speed.’
+It's just a reality of the real world—sometimes done is better than perfect.

 The debt metaphor was first coined by Ward Cunningham, one of the authors of the Agile Manifesto.
 In 1992 Ward said;